SumoLogic/sumologic-documentation/docs/search/search-query-language/group-aggregate-operators.md

 ---
 id: group-aggregate-operators
 title: Group or Aggregate Operators
+description: Evaluate messages and place them into groups.
 ---

 Aggregating (group-by) functions evaluate messages and place them into groups.
 The group operator is used in conjunction with group-by functions.